-Stingray City Barrier, George Town, Grand Cayman
+Stingray City, George Town Grand Cayman Excursion

 We loaded on to a boat called the Sea Goddess which brought us on a boat ride to Sting Ray City.
 It was a medium length boat ride with enough time get matched up with snorkeling gear and to see the beautiful blue waters- so crystal clear.
 Just gorgeous!

 Stingray City Sandbar itself was a shallowish part (about chest deep) in the ocean within sight of land.
 You have the opportunity to swim and snorkel with stingrays and while my little girl liked snorkeling, I preferred to keep my head out of water and see exactly where the stingrays were.
 The tour guides had bait so that the southern stingrays would come up close to you looking for the bait.
 Snorkeling with stingrays at Stingray City Sandbar really was a once-in-a-lifetime adventure.
 It was my favorite part of the whole trip if I was pressed to pick something just because it was so unusual.
 These amazing creatures will swim right up to and they have super soft skin underneath and velvet feeling skin on top.
 This was an experience I will always remember.

 Snorkel Grand Cayman Coral Gardens And Barrier Reef

 Next, our boat’s tour crew took us to the Coral Gardens Reef so we could all go snorkeling.

 Note: Please don’t touch the coral reef at all when you go snorkeling as touching the reef kills the reef.